Eat Cleaner, See Better – Good Food for Eyesight Improvement

 food to improve eyesight

-Well, we’re not kidding! including the right nutrition into your diet can significantly put a positive impact on your eyes?
+Well, we’re not kidding!
+Including the right nutrition in your diet can have a significant positive impact on your eyes.

 • Carrots: Abundant in beta-carotene, carrots are the king of vegetables for eyesight improvement.
 It promotes eye health and enhances night vision.

-• Bell Peppers: Loaded with vitamin C, bell peppers support the health of the blood vessels in the eyes and lowers the risk of an age-related macular degeneration (AMD).
+• Bell Peppers: Loaded with vitamin C, bell peppers support the health of the blood vessels in the eyes and lower the risk of age-related macular degeneration (AMD).

 2. Nutrient-Rich Fruits